 Not yet rated Add your review

-This tincture of fresh Lycopus americanas herb was made using Organic Gluten Free Cane Alcohol and the Fresh Maceration process (1:3, 39-41%)
+This tincture of fresh Lycopus americanas herb was made using organic gluten free cane alcohol, pure vegetable glycerine and ultra-filtered water, using the Fresh Maceration process (1:3, 39-41%)

 Lamiaceae (Mint Family)